gstamatelat/social-influence/README.md

 System.out.println(randomGraph);
 ```

-The above snippet will generate a random graph with *100* vertices and connection probability *0.15* and return it as a `MemoryGraph` (although this is the default behavior).
+The above snippet will generate a random graph with *100* vertices and connection probability *0.15* and return it as a `MemoryGraph` using a lambda implementation of `GraphFactory<T>` (although this is the default behavior, it is more explicit).

 ### Graph decorator

-Sometimes it is useful to have a generator always return a specific graph.
+Sometimes it is useful to have a generator always return a predefined graph.

 ```java
 Graph g = new RandomGenerator(100, 0.15).generate();